Moonshine-IDE/Moonshine-IDE/README.md

 ## Synopsis

-Moonshine-IDE is a free IDE built with Adobe AIR.
+Moonshine IDE is a free IDE built with Adobe AIR.
 You can create ActionScript 3, [Apache Flex®](https://flex.apache.org/), Apache FlexJS®, [Apache Royale®](http://royale.apache.org/) and [Feathers](https://feathersui.com/) projects from Moonshine-IDE.
 It also provides cloud support.
 ## Motivation

 We want to provide a free IDE to our community for ActionScript projects.
 An IDE which is cross platform and provides Apache Flex®, Apache FlexJS®, Apache Royale® and cloud support.